CDCgov/abm-python-wrappers/docs/wrappers.md

 In order to initialize simulation bundle histroy for a new experiment, we can call the `experiment.intialize_simbundle()` method, which will automatically populate a `SimulationBundle` as the zeroeth simulation set of the `Experiment`.

-This is performed automatically by the wrapper function `create_simulation_data`, which first checks for any simulation bundle history and either calls the current step's inputs to create simulation data or creates the first bundle and then creates the data.
+This is performed automatically by the wrapper function `run_step_return_data`, which first checks for any simulation bundle history and either calls the current step's inputs to create simulation data or creates the first bundle and then creates the data.

 ```python
 def read_fn(outputs_dir):